FelixdelasPozas/pomodorotimelapse/readme.md

 Also implemented some features just because they we're easy to do and fun.
 * The captured camera image can be converter to ASCII art.
 * Also if a face is detected in the camera picture:
-  - A mask can be drawn over (choosed over seven different ones).
+  - A mask can be drawn over the face (choosed over seven different ones).
   - The face can be centered in the camera image.

 ## Output file formats